 On September 4, 2008, the District issued \$3,410,677.43 Limited Obligation Improvement Bonds, Series 2008 for the purpose of financing the construction and acquisition of certain public improvements within Assessment District No. 2007-1 (CSA No. 19, Rolling Hills Water Improvements).
 These bonds will be repaid from amounts levied against the property owners benefited by this water improvement.
 Those amounts, including interest, are 100 percent pledged to pay the scheduled principal and interest payments on the bonds.
 The term of this bond is 30 years, maturing on September 2, 2038 with stated interest rates ranging from 3.00% to 5.875%.
 Annual principal installments range from \$50,667.43 to \$220,000 through September 2, 2038.
 Semi-annual payments are due on March 2nd and September 2nd of each year.
-As of June 30, 2018 the outstanding balance on these bonds and unamortized discount are \$2,845,000 and \$62,344, respectively.
-Amortization expense for the fiscal year is \$3,117.
+The District issued Taxable Limited Obligation Improvement Refunding Bonds, Series 2019 on January 30, 2019 to refund the outstanding balance of the Limited Obligation Improvement Bonds, Series 2008.